Introduction

 Next step

-Now that you understand the SDK architecture and lifecycle, you can proceed to the Installation section to add the Magify Swift SDK to your project.
+Now that you understand the SDK architecture, you can proceed to the Installation section to add the Magify Swift SDK to your project.